makimo/rules-for-young-programmers/README.md

 ## XIX

 Learn to use divide and conquer strategies when debugging the code.
-If you know there's a bug somewhere between line A and B in your code, develop hypotheses which will introduce point C inbetween A and B, which can be then validated.
+If you know there's a bug somewhere between line A and B in your code, develop hypotheses which will introduce point C in between A and B, which can be then validated.
 That way you'll be able to discover whether the bug is in (A, C) or (C, B).

 ## XX